 He was awarded the Soldier’s Medal after helping rescue an injured crewman whose F100F aircraft crashed and burst into flames on Sept.
 24, 1959, at Myrtle Beach Air Force Base, S.C.

-As a wing commander and F-100 fighter pilot in at Phan Rang AB, 35th TFW, he earned the Silver Star, five Distinguished Flying Crosses and 23 Air Medals.
+As the 615th TFS Commander in the 35th TFW at Phan Rang AB, Vietnam, and was awarded the Silver Star, 5 Distinguished Flying Crosses, and 23 Air Medals!

-“Buzz wasn’t just about military flying — he truly felt the call to continue to serve his community and when he had the chance to return to Demopolis and his native Alabama, he took it.
-As the airport manager, Buzz single-handedly built the Demopolis Municipal Airport from an underfunded, substandard airport into the vital economic portal it is today,” Col. Al Allenback, USAF (Ret.), head of the Airport Planning and Engineering Department at Goodwyn-Mills-Cawood.
-“His efforts developed the Demopolis airport into a valuable economic resource for the City of Demopolis, Marengo County and West Alabama.
-This earned him the distinction of having the airport renamed in his honor … In addition, Buzz’s long term accomplishments in support of aviation in Alabama were recognized by his induction into the Alabama Aviation Hall of Fame in 2011.
+“Buzz wasn’t just about military flying — he truly felt the call to continue to serve his community and As the airport manager, Buzz single-handedly built the Demopolis Municipal Airport from an underfunded, substandard airport into the vital economic portal it is today,” “His efforts developed the Demopolis airport into a valuable economic resource for the City of Demopolis, Alabama.
+This earned him the distinction of having the airport renamed in his honor … In addition, Buzz’s long-term accomplishments in support of aviation in Alabama were recognized by his induction into the Alabama Aviation Hall of Fame in 2011.